What is the Pupil Premium?

 What is our Pupil Premium strategy?

-- To increase learning, progress and attainment through targeted group work, additional teacher input and 1:1 tuition to help bring pupil premium students in line with their peers;
+- To increase learning, progress and attainment through targeted group work, additional teacher input and 1:1 tuition to help bring pupil premium students' attainment in line with their peers;

-- To help to fund additional support staff including FLO and Learning Behaviour Mentor to improve behaviour for learning and parental engagement;
+- To help to fund additional support staff including Family and Community Manager and Learning Behaviour Mentor to improve behaviour for learning and parental engagement;

 - To develop a Forest School to improve attitudes to learning, motivation, confidence and wellbeing, ensuring all children are happy and confident learners.